Francis Galton’s Breakfast Study

 Thinking of the breakfast table this morning, all the objects in my mental picture are as bright as the actual scene.

-As the Breakfast Study demonstrates, remarkable, often unsuspected, invisible differences exist in our imaginative experiences ranging from aphantasia or complete absence to hyperphantasia or an abundance of visual imagination.
-A fact that has surprised those who’ve encountered it for more than a century.
+As the Breakfast Study demonstrates, remarkable, often unsuspected, invisible differences exist in our imaginative experiences ranging from aphantasia (complete absence) to hyperphantasia (an abundance of visual imagination).
+This fact surprised those who encountered it for more than a century after Francis Galton’s initial findings.

-Unfortunately, this phenomenon remained largely unexamined until British scientist David Marks developed the Vividness of Visual Imagery Questionnaire (VVIQ) in 1973 during his research on human consciousness.
+Unfortunately, this phenomenon remained largely unexamined until British scientist David Marks developed the Vividness of Visual Imagery Questionnaire (VVIQ) in 1973 during his research on human consciousness, building directly on the foundation laid by Francis Galton’s Breakfast Study.

 Vividness of Visual Imagery Questionnaire (VVIQ)